Holography of K-complexity: Switchbacks and Shockwaves: The switchback effect in K-complexity

 The \textit{time-slice perturbation} we consider is created by the insertion of terms of the form $\Tilde{a}_L \Tilde{a}_R^\dag$, where $\Tilde{a}_{L,R}$ and $\Tilde{a}^\dag_{L,R}$ are annihilation and creation operators associated to an operator insertion $\Tilde{\mathcal{O}}$ of weight $\Delta_m$, inserted on the left/right boundaries, defined with respect to the background matter insertion $\mathcal{O}$ of weight $\Delta$.
 We consider the Lanczos algorithm for the seed $\mathcal{O}\ket{TFD}$, with the following modified evolution operator:

 We argue that \eqref{eq:pert_Kev} is the perturbed evolution operator associated to the \textit{time-slice perturbation} insertion that we wish to describe.
-At the $n_s$-th step, when we allow the creation of a new Hamiltonian chord, we also insert the \textit{time-slice perturbation}\footnote{a posteriori, we will recognize that the factor of $\sqrt{2}$ in the denominator normalizes to one the multiplicity of the leading diagram configuration in the triple-scaled limit.
-We will also notice that, at the level of this leading diagram, the insertion of the two-sided linear combination of $\Tilde{a}_{L,R},\;\Tilde{a}_{L,R}^\dag$ we chose, is equivalent to acting with $\Tilde{\mathcal{O}_L}\Tilde{\mathcal{O}}_R$, modulo a different diagram multiplicity factor.}.
-Away from $n_s$, the evolution operator $T$ is the same we used to build the operator K-complexity of $\mathcal{O}$, that is $H_R-H_L$, defined as \eqref{eq:HlHr_def}.
-Now, we proceed to discuss the features of the Lanczos algorithm with this evolution operator.
+At the $n_s$-th step, when we allow the creation of a new Hamiltonian chord, we also insert the \textit{time-slice perturbation}.
+Away from $n_s$, the evolution operator $T$ is the same we used to build the operator K-complexity of $\mathcal{O}$, that is $H_R-H_L$, defined as \eqref{eq:HlHr_def}.\\ A posteriori, at the end of this section, we will recognize that the factor of $\sqrt{2}$ in the denominator normalizes to one the multiplicity of the leading diagram configuration in the triple-scaled limit.
+We will also notice that, at the level of this leading diagram, the insertion of the two-sided linear combination of $\Tilde{a}_{L,R},\;\Tilde{a}_{L,R}^\dag$ we chose, is equivalent to acting with $\Tilde{\mathcal{O}_L}\Tilde{\mathcal{O}}_R$, modulo a different diagram multiplicity factor.\\Now, we proceed to discuss the features of the Lanczos algorithm with this evolution operator.
 In particular we will explicitly solve for the Lanczos coefficients in the triple-scaled limit.\\

 Before the perturbation is inserted, for steps $n<n_s$, \eqref{eq:pert_Kev} reduces to the Lanczos algorithm for the background operator studied in \cite{Ambrosini:2024sre}.
 As summarized in \cref{sec:op_compl_recap}, this results in the Lanczos coefficients $b_n$ and the Krylov basis of binomial states,